IDEMSInternational/carbonr/README.md

 #### Clinical Emissions

-Functions specific to calculating emissions from clinical and medical
+These functions are specific to calculating emissions from clinical and medical activities:
-activities:

 - `anaesthetic_emissions()`
 - `clinical_emissions()`